Leaderboard

 2 points

-Did you ever notice... on so many of the Facebook groups dedicated to the First Generation Monte Carlo how many Scam Ads and Knock -Off T-Shirt ads they have.
+21. Did you ever notice... on so many of the Facebook groups dedicated to the First Generation Monte Carlo how many Scam Ads and Knock -Off T-Shirt ads they have.
 If yes, have you also noticed that don't see much of that here on the FGMCC site or even the Facebook group that Aaron (Canuck) manages.
 That is because of the screening process we use here when someone wants access to post on the site.
 Even if some of them do get through it is almost always quickly noticed by our moderators and admins and those posts are quickly removed and the poster banned from the site.
 We rarely have members scammed on items posted for sale here and we rarely have to remove posts or ban people from posting.
-This is a very safe place to come to for your needs. rob1 point
+This is a very safe place to come to for your needs. rob

 1 point